cdeborja/python_test/README.md

 If interested in testing some of the programs,

-`$ git clone https://github.com/cdeborja/python_test.git` to make a clone of the repo `$ python guess_the_word.py` to start game.
+`$ git clone https://github.com/cdeborja/python_test.git` to make a clone of the repo

+`$ python guess_the_word.py` to start game.

-If you want to test a different program, replace `guess_the_word` with the different file name.
+If you want to test a different program, replace `guess_the_word.py` with the different file name.